 Funds are awarded to current Millikin students to assist with expenses related to the disruption of campus operations due to COVID-19, including food, housing, course materials, technology, health care and child care.
 Students must be eligible for Title IV funding in order to receive CARES Act funds.
 Students receiving Emergency Support Funds will receive funds ranging from $200 (minimum) to $1,000 (maximum).
 Students with need beyond the $1,000 maximum will be considered on a case-by-case basis.
 Applications will be reviewed beginning May 1 and will continue to be reviewed daily until further notice.
 Emergency Support Fund determinations will be made in the most efficient way possible to allow for timely fund disbursements.

-Facts about the CARES Act HEERF Funds at Millikin University:
+Budget and Expenditure reporting information for CARES Act HEERF Funds at Millikin University:

 Millikin University's allocation for Emergency Grants to Students is $1,149,522.

 Millikin University was notified on May 3, 2020 that the funds were available for use.